 Impact on defined benefit obligation

-Change in Increase in Change in Increase in
+Change in Increase in Decrease

-2018 assumption assumption Decrease in assumption
+2018 assumption assumption assumption

 Discount rate 1% Decrease by 7% Increase by 9%

 Rate of salary increase 1% Increase by 8% Decrease by 7%

-Imp act on defined benefit o bligation

-Imp Change in act on defined benefit o Increase in bligation

-2017 bligation Decrease in assumptior

-2017 Discount rate Change in Increase in

 The above sensitivity analyses are based on a change in an assumption while holding all other assumptions constant.
 In practice, this is unlikely to occur, and changes in some of the assumptions may be correlated.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions the same method (present value of the defined benefit obligation calculated with the projected unit credit method at the end of the reporting period) has been applied as when calculating the retirement liability recognized within the statement of financial position.